Izzy is a longtime online writer with an interest in prospecting, gardening, and exotic plants.

-So you have spotted the nests of the pine processionary caterpillar in the pine trees in, or near your garden,and want to know how to get rid of them, safely.
+So you have spotted the nests of the pine processionary caterpillar in the pine trees in or near your garden, and you want to know how to get rid of them safely.

 In young pine trees that have not yet gained great height, they are easy enough to deal with.
-The problem is how to get rid of a pine processionary caterpillar nest high up in a mature tree which of course can, depending on the variety, reach 80 metres in height.
+The problem is how to get rid of a pine processionary caterpillar nest high up in a mature tree, which can, depending on the variety, reach 80 metres in height.

-Most pine trees in Spain, Portugal, Italy and Spain are smaller than this, thanks in part to their type, to gardeners pruning them to prevent too much height and drought which does not encourage them to grow high.
+Most pine trees in Spain, Portugal, Italy and Spain are smaller than this, thanks in part to their type, to gardeners pruning them and drought, which discourages them from growing high.

 The developing caterpillars leave their nests at night to feed off the sap and needles of their host trees, damaging them, so the earlier the problem is dealt with, the better for the tree in question.